Who are we?

 Please note that some of the Scheme's former service providers may continue to hold information about you for their own record keeping purposes once they have ceased to be involved with the Fund.

 The data that we collect from you may be transferred outside the UK or the EEA where the Scheme's service providers host data outside the UK or the EEA.
 This will be governed by the Data Protection Laws.

 Further, if you live or work outside of the UK or the EEA, we may need to transfer your personal data outside of the UK or the EEA to respond to any queries that you may have.
-Where this applies, we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.
+Where this applies, we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy.